 Field-hunting tip

-Look in phosphate-rich sedimentary concretions in iron formation country — that is the host setting where foggite typically forms.
+Look in phosphate-rich sedimentary concretions in iron formation country, the host setting where foggite typically forms.
 If you start seeing montgomeryite, englishite, crandallite in float, you are in the right ground.
 Field specimens usually show a acicular to lath-like crystals habit, so train your eye for that shape before scanning the outcrop.